Table of Contents

 Step Five: Repeat

-Now comes the easy(ish) part!
-Once you’ve completed the BRRRR cycle, it’s time to take your fresh investment capital and find a new property in which to invest.
-All the while, you can rely on a steady supply of income from your first renter, or you can go about securing a buyer and get a payout in one lump sum.
+Now comes the final step!
+Once you’ve completed the BRRRR cycle, it’s time to take your freshly refinanced cash and find a new property in which to invest.
+At the same time, you can rely on a steady supply of income from your first renter, or you can go about securing a buyer and flipping the house to get a payout in one lump sum.
 That choice depends on you!

 Access BRRRR Friendly lenders